MENU

 Introduction

-In the Summer of 2023 Department of Mathematical Sciences and Ocean Engineering & Marine Sciences will host undergraduate students from around the US.
+In the Summer of 2024 the Departments of Mathematics & Systems Engineering and Ocean Engineering & Marine Sciences will host undergraduate students from around the US.
 For 8 weeks these students will participate in Statistical Models with Applications to Geoscience research program and learn the skills necessary for a successful scientific career.

 Special seminars will be held to increase students' public speaking and presentation skills.